Jakemuzy/BMP-Rasterizer/Readme.md

 4.)
 Supports triple buffer rendering for better animated experience
 5.)
 Supports linearly interpolation between points to fill in both the colors and pixels in between vertices in a triangle
 6.)
 Utilizes frame buffer and depth buffer for better performance
 7.)
 Supports texturing mapping onto triangles
+8.)
+Supports basic lighting capabilties
+9.)
+Allows for mixing of color interpolation, textures and lighting

 <h2>Examples</h2>